top of page

 What is a Death Doula?

-Death doulas are often hired by family members or the patient once a terminal diagnosis has been given.
+Death Doulas are often hired by family members or the patient once a terminal diagnosis has been given.
 The Doula would then stay with the individual supporting them as needed into their death and after.
 When the person is in the final stages of their life, a doula would come and sit vigil, be present, and provide comfort as they are dying.

 What exactly does a death doula do?